ChristianMarzahl/CarND-Advanced-Lane-Lines/writeup_template.md

 1. The pipeline will faile due to bad light conditions which the threshold step can not handle.
 I spend a majority of my time experimenting with various methods to make the threshold process more robust but the results are not so good.
 To improve the threshold quality I tryed local and global histogram equalization methods and normalization techniques.
 2. One possible inprovment could be the use of a better fitting method like RANSAC.
+3. A post processing step which removes single light pixels for the binary image could beneficial
+4. For the road segmentation could be a deep learning process used.
+Which would reduce the process of manualy finding the road.
+Examples of networks for the purpose are [Free-Space Detection with Self-Supervised and Online Trained Fully Convolutional Networks](https://arxiv.org/pdf/1604.02316.pdf) and [SegNet](http://mi.eng.cam.ac.uk/projects/segnet/)